psyho/adam.pohorecki.pl/source/_posts/2013-06-27-angularjs-talk-from-33rd-degree-conference.markdown

 title: "AngularJS talk from 33rd Degree Conference"
 date: 2013-06-27 15:52
 comments: true
-categories: slides, AngularJS
+categories: [slides, AngularJS]
 ---

-On 15th of March this year I gave a talk about AngularJS on the 33rd Degree Conference.
+On 15th of March this year I gave a talk about [AngularJS][angular] on the [33rd Degree Conference][33rd-degree].
 Instead of trying to introduce the building blocks of AngularJS like I did a couple of times before, this time I tried to concentrate on the things that I consider the biggest advantages as compared to other JS MVC frameworks.

 ## Two-way data binding